damianhakert/damianhakert.github.io/source/posts/2016-11-30-how-to-explain-gitlab-to-anyone.html.md

 ## This is how GitLab works!

-The process I described above is a [workflow in which everyone collaborates to bring an idea to production] (https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/), and it’s a process that works just as well for developers making software as it does for my imaginary newspaper team.
+The process I described above is a [workflow in which everyone collaborates to bring an idea to production](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/), and it’s a process that works just as well for developers making software as it does for my imaginary newspaper team.

 ![Idea to Production](/images/blogimages/idea-to-production.png)